 These rosemary blackberry spritzers will be giving you so much life this spring (and summer!)
 It’s insanely refreshing, and has a gentle touch of sweetness that helps bring all the flavors together.
 Although I drink mostly water pretty much all day every day, sometimes I like to switch things up.
 The level of sweetness in most of these commercial beverages is just too damn much, so when I feel inspired to mix things up, I’ll do these fruit-based concoctions.
-The result is tons of flavor without all the extra sugar and calories.

 I love incorporating fresh rosemary into recipes and drinks because it adds such a unique flavor profile.
 This herb works beautifully with both savory and sweet recipes, which makes it super flexible in the kitchen.
-Rosemary has been used as an aide for digestion, and rosemary oil has been shown to help with a wide range of skin conditions, including eczema.

 Blackberries rank high on the nutrition scale.
 Besides the beautiful colors they contribute to this recipe, blackberries are rich in fiber, vitamin C, and vitamin K. Studies have shown that blackberries are one of the highest ranking antioxidant foods.
 Blackberries are also rich in anthocyanins, a powerful phytonutrient that has been shown to reduce cancer risk.
 So basically, you need to get yourself some blackberries stat.